UBC-MDS/exploratory-data-viz/chapters/en/slides/module1/module1_01.md

 datasets.
 However, since they collapse the data into just a few numbers, statistical summaries can’t tell the whole story about the data and there can be important differences between datasets that summaries fail to reveal.
+Here, the mean and standard deviation indicate that set C is slightly different from the other sets of data in terms of the centre of the sample distribution and the spread of that distribution, while the remaining three sets of data have a similar centre and spread.

 ---

 ## Plotting the data immediately reveals the differences to the human eye

-### There are clear patterns in these datasets that we could not detect from looking at the numbers
+### There are clear patterns in these datasets that we could not detect from only looking at the raw numbers or some summary statistics

 <img src="/module1/modified-anscombes.svg" alt="" width="65%"></img>